jperon/lyluatex/lyluatex.md

 options don't have to be set to `true` explicitly, using the option alone will do that as well, for example: `[debug=true]` is equivalent to `[debug]`.

+Options can be unset (i.e. reset to their default value) through the syntax `key=`.
+This can for example be used to use the default value locally when a value has been specified globally.

+Some options are complemented by a corresponding `no<option>`.
+Using this alternative is equivalent to setting an option so `false`: `nofragment` is the same as `fragment=false`.

+Finally it has to be mentioned that some options have side-effect on other options.
+For example, setting `indent` to some value implicitly will set `autoindent=false`, or `max-protrusion` will define `max-left-protrusion` and `max-right-protrusion` if these are not set explicitly.

 \lyMargin{Package Options\index{Package Options}}
 Options can be set globally through package options, which are used with